zscole/divine_keys/README.md

 # OVERVIEW
 Divine Keys is the first of what I've been calling a `decentralized dungeon protocol`.
 It's fully on-chain and presents an immersive and text-based MMORPG game in which players create and control characters to explore and adventure in a virtual world.
 The architecture for this game is heavily inspired by early [Multi-User Dungeon](https://en.wikipedia.org/wiki/MUD) games from the mid-90s as well as Dungeons & Dragons and, of course, Loot.

-Within the world of Divine Keys, players can interact with each other in a  realm where they can engage in combat (either cooperatively or via PVP), complete quests, and build their characters.
+Within the world of Divine Keys, players can interact with each other in a  realm where they can engage in combat (either cooperatively or via PVP), complete quests, explore the world, and build their characters.
 Players can communicate with each other through text-based chat, and form factions or clans within the game.

 As a fully text-based game, Divine Keys can be played using a simple browser-based CLI application.
 It would present similar to [A Dark Room](https://adarkroom.doublespeakgames.com/) in the way the user interacts with it, but would emulate a terminal experience in the browser.